jimvdz/kumachi-coffee/README.md

 On the uppermost part of the screenshot above are the search and filtering options.
 Users can look for a specific product in mind using Kumachi’s built-in search bar.
 Additionally, users can also filter which type of product they would like to see.
 By default all products are shown, but users can opt to just check out only Kumachi’s drinks, or only their pastries.

+Using the search bar:

 ![Screenshot of Using the Search Bar](public/images/screenshots/11.png)

+Filtering products to only show drinks:

 ![Screenshot of Filtering Drinks](public/images/screenshots/12.png)

+Filtering products to only show pastries:

 ![Screenshot of Filtering Pastries](public/images/screenshots/13.png)